-Best exercise bike
+Best exercise bike overall

 The Nautilus U618 has an MSRP of $699.
 It has 29 training programs, including presets for heart rate training, interval training and weight loss.
 It has 25 levels of digital resistance and provides detailed workout metrics on dual LCD screens.
 You could take this a step further by tracking your workout fully by investing in one of the best fitness trackers for indoor exercise.

 The U618 has Bluetooth connectivity so you can transfer workout data to your smart device.
 You can also sync with popular fitness apps such as Nautilus Trainer 2 and RunSocial.
 Its console tilts to your preferred viewing angle, and it has a reading rack, cooling fan, speakers and aux port.
 For added comfort and convenience, its seat and handlebars are adjustable, and its pedals are weighted for smoother cycling.
 The pedals also have straps and textured pads to keep your feet securely in place as you exercise.